 - A Music Therapist’s typical working day

-- How young musicians can prepare for a career as a Music Therapist
+- Getting ready for a career as a Music Therapist

 Jantz is the current President-Elect of the New England Region of the American Music Therapy Association (NER-AMTA), and the NER representative for the Association’s Internship Approval Committee (AIAC).